 To learn from the past is to prepare for the future.
-Learn deeper the history of the early church here.
+Learn deeper about the history of the early church here.

 Christianity is the largest religion in the world.
 It grew from a fringe movement in Judaism to a powerful world religion that commands power as much as the monarchy of Europe.
 But this worldview has a wild, checkered history.